PS5 restock date — track on Twitter, Target, Best Buy and more

-It's been a busy week for PS5 restock events.
-GameStop, Sony Direct, and Best Buy had PS5 restock in the past few days.
-However, despite the increase in PS5 restocks — scoring a PS5 is still near-impossible.
+PS5 restocks haven't been prolific this week.
+While we saw PS5 restock from Target and Dell, in both instances the console sold out in mere seconds.
+However, a new month is upon us and we're expecting multiple PS5 restocks in the coming days.

-So we're here to help you stay on top of all the latest PS5 restock events, including a rumored Amazon PS5 restock, which could allegedly happen any day.
+As such, Tom's Guide is here to help you secure a PS5.
+We're tracking rumored PS5 restocks and keeping an eye out for surprise stock drops.
+We've also pulled together a handy list of the top U.S. retailers that sell the PS5 and PS5 Digital Edition.
 Be sure to bookmark this page and check back often for the latest updates on all things PS5 as we track restocks in real-time.

 Where to buy PS5: Check PS5 restock now

-As of March 27 at 6:20 a.m.
-ET, there is no PS5 restock available at any major retailer.
-However, rumors indicate a significant Amazon restock could happen in the near future.
-What's more, a regular PS5 restock tipster claims that millions more consoles will arrive throughout spring, so things could improve on the PS5 restock front.
+As of April 1 at 7:57 a.m.
+ET, there is no PS5 restock at any major retailer.
+Dell briefly had a PS5 bundle with Pulse 3D Headset for $599, but rapidly sold out.
+Fortunately, a regular PS5 restock tipster claims that millions more consoles will arrive throughout spring.
+Amazon is also expected have a PS5 drop in the works.
 In the meantime, you can use the links below to check where to buy the PS5.

 PS5: $499 @ Amazon